ifnspaml/EC-Evaluation-Toolbox/README.md

 param.SNR  = [0, 5, 10, 15, 20];          % randomly chosen from list
 ```

 Passing 99 as a SER/SNR value will disable the respective component.
 If you want to control the SER/SNR during training or run evaluation on multiple specific SER/SNR conditions, it is recommended to set the values to 0 during dataset generation.
 The evaluation macro script contains arguments for relative(!)
 SER/SNR adjustment.
+An example application can be found in [our journal]() in Section IV.F.

 #### Delay